vipa0z/MVO_MicrovoltsAchievementSystem/docs/referral-wheel.md

 - **Spin Requirement**: Players must accumulate 160 hours of playtime to earn one spin
 - **Random Rewards**: Rewards are drawn randomly from the configured wheel items pool
 - **Multiple Spins**: Players can accumulate multiple spins if they exceed the hour requirement
+- **Log Output**: The Referral Wheel automatically generates a wheel.log file in the public directory, similar to the legacy MicroVolts system.
+## Configuration
+Wheel items can be manually configured at `/data/config/wheel.json` or via the API endpoint:
+`/api/admin/config/wheel`

 ## API Endpoints